 Sam Zell, billionaire real estate investor, dies

-Bearded and blunt-spoken, Zell reveled in bucking traditional wisdom.
-He had a golden touch with real estate, and got his start managing apartment buildings as a college student.
+Zell died at home due to complications from a recent illness, according to Equity Group Investments, a company he founded in 1968.
 By the time he reached his 70s, he had amassed a fortune estimated at $3.8 billion.

 Zell sold Equity Office, the office-tower company he spent three decades building, to Blackstone Group for $39 billion in 2007.
 It was the largest private equity transaction in history, and Zell personally netted $1 billion.